Pairing Good Lobster with the Best Wine

 Salmon

 Salmon, as most people have probably noted, is not a white-fleshed fish.
-This should be a good indicator that the wine you match with it doesn’t necessarily have to be white.
+This should be a good indicator that the wine you match with doesn’t necessarily have to be white.
 Stick to the lighter reds – such as Zinfandel and Pinot Noir.
 You’ll need a slightly fuller wine with a fuller fish.

 Other Wines to Try with Seafood